SomeKittens/Interview/README.md

-For snarky answers when asked to prove I can code.
+For snarky answers to generic interview questions